Marathi-Konkani languages

-The Marathi—Konkani languages are the mainland Southern Indo-Aryan languages, spoken in Maharashtra and the Konkan region of India.
+The Marathi–Konkani languages are the mainland Southern Indo-Aryan languages, spoken in Maharashtra and the Konkan region of India.
 The other branch of Southern Indo-Aryan languages is called Insular Indic languages, which are spoken in Insular South Asia (predominantly the island countries, Sri Lanka and Maldives).

 Languages

-The languages are: Marathi, Konkani, Phudagi, Kadodi (Samavedi), Katkari, Varli and Andh.
+The languages are: Marathi, Konkani, Maharashtri Konkani, Phudagi (or Vadvali), Kadodi (or Samavedi), Katkari (or Kathodi), Varli and Andh.